fastify/fastify-plugin/README.md

 ```

 #### Encapsulate

-You can optionally keep the plugin encapsulated, which is the default behavior if you weren't using `fastify-plugin`.
+By default, `fastify-plugin` breaks the [encapsulation](https://github.com/fastify/fastify/blob/HEAD/docs/Reference/Encapsulation.md) but you can optionally keep the plugin encapsulated.
 This allows you to set the plugin's name and validate its dependencies without making the plugin accessible.
-Read more about encapsulation [here](https://github.com/fastify/fastify/blob/main/docs/Reference/Encapsulation.md).
 ```js
 const fp = require('fastify-plugin')